Brandon Weeden: Professional baseball career

-A pitcher, Weeden was drafted in the second round of the 2002 Major League Baseball Draft by the New York Yankees as their first selection in the draft.
+A pitcher, Weeden was selected in the second round of the 2002 Major League Baseball draft by the New York Yankees as their first selection in the draft.
 After the 2003 season, he was traded to the Los Angeles Dodgers with Jeff Weaver and Yhency Brazobán for Kevin Brown.
 Following the 2005 season, he was selected in the Rule 5 draft by the Kansas City Royals.
 Weeden played his last season of professional baseball in 2006 for the Class-A High Desert Mavericks of the California League.
 Injuries and poor performance led Weeden to quit baseball.

 College football career

-Weeden enrolled at Oklahoma State University–Stillwater in 2007 and redshirted his first year with the Cowboys.
+Weeden enrolled at Oklahoma State University in 2007 and redshirted his first year with the Cowboys.
 The following year, in 2008, he appeared in only one game against Missouri State.

 Starting in 2009, Weeden played in three games, including one in the absence of injured Zac Robinson on Nov.
 19. Alex Cate started the game, but Weeden replaced him at halftime and led the Cowboys to an 11-point comeback victory, 31–28, over Colorado in the nationally televised Thursday night game.

 In 2010, Weeden was named the starter for the Oklahoma State Cowboys.
 In Week 2, Weeden suffered a severe injury to his thumb, which led to two interceptions and two fumbles in a win over Troy.
 Weeden said, "Hurt thumb, no thumb, whatever, it doesn't matter.
 I don't care if I don't have a thumb.
 You've got to take the snaps."
 He followed that performance by throwing six touchdowns the following week.
 He was named Big-12 Offensive Player of the Week in the victory over Tulsa.

 The win helped move Oklahoma State into the Coaches' Poll top 25 for the first time in 2010.
 Coach Gundy reflected on the win: "Sometimes, you have games like that.
 We were rolling on all cylinders."
 Weeden added, "We had a great week of practice. ...
 It was a whole lot of fun tonight."

 "Such a big deal has been made of my age.
 I use it to my advantage.
 I think it's a positive this year.
 I think it's a positive for my future.
 It's one of those deals, the way I look at it is, name one person who wouldn't want to be in the position I am, and have the kind of path I've had?"